mknawalaniec/jekyll-now/maze-challenge.md

 ---

-How many loops did you have to use to find your way through the seaweed?
+How many loops structures did you have to use to find your way through the seaweed?

 <input>